Acceleratorll/course_maker_agent/README.md

     # LANGCHAIN_PROJECT="your_project_name_in_langsmith"
     ```
 5.  **Run the Gradio Application:**
-    Assuming your main Gradio script is `app.py` (or similar):
     ```bash
     python app.py
     ```
-    This will typically start a local web server, and you can access the Gradio interface in your browser (usually at `http://127.0.0.1:7860`).
+    This will start a local web server, and you can access the Gradio interface in your browser (usually at `http://127.0.0.1:7860`).

 ## 💡 Future Enhancements & Potential Improvements